Holography: Hobbyist use

-Since the beginning of holography, amateur experimenters have explored its uses.
+Since the beginning of holography, many holographers have explored its uses and displayed them to the public.

 In 1971, Lloyd Cross opened the San Francisco School of Holography and taught amateurs how to make holograms using only a small (typically 5 mW) helium-neon laser and inexpensive home-made equipment.
 Holography had been supposed to require a very expensive metal optical table set-up to lock all the involved elements down in place and damp any vibrations that could blur the interference fringes and ruin the hologram.
 Cross's home-brew alternative was a sandbox made of a cinder block retaining wall on a plywood base, supported on stacks of old tires to isolate it from ground vibrations, and filled with sand that had been washed to remove dust.
 The laser was securely mounted atop the cinder block wall.
 The mirrors and simple lenses needed for directing, splitting and expanding the laser beam were affixed to short lengths of PVC pipe, which were stuck into the sand at the desired locations.
 The subject and the photographic plate holder were similarly supported within the sandbox.
 The holographer turned off the room light, blocked the laser beam near its source using a small relay-controlled shutter, loaded a plate into the holder in the dark, left the room, waited a few minutes to let everything settle, then made the exposure by remotely operating the laser shutter.

+In 1979, Jason Sapan opened the Holographic Studios in New York City.
+Since then, they have been involved in the production of many holographs for many artists as well as companies.
+Sapan has been described as the "last professional holographer of New York".

 Many of these holographers would go on to produce art holograms.
 In 1983, Fred Unterseher, a co-founder of the San Francisco School of Holography and a well-known holographic artist, published the Holography Handbook, an easy-to-read guide to making holograms at home.
 This brought in a new wave of holographers and provided simple methods for using the then-available AGFA silver halide recording materials.